If you’re planning on going to Japan, but you don’t know the language, the word sumimasen can help a lot. That’s because it has a variety of meanings.

-These are best expressed when one lowers their head.
+These are best expressed when you bow your head as well.

 Sumimasen originates from the word Sumanai.
 Although the word means ‘unfinished’, its root, sumu means ‘with an unburdened heart’.

-Therefore, it is similar in meaning to ongaeshi ga sunde inai which means the act of repaying kindness is unfinished.
+Therefore, it’s similar in meaning to ongaeshi ga sunde inai which means the act of repaying kindness is unfinished.

 It can also be related to ‘jibun no kimochi ga osamaranai’ which means ‘I cannot accept this just like so’.